Address emails in Mail on Mac

 In an address field (such as To or Cc) of your message, type names or email addresses.

 As you type, Mail shows addresses that you previously used in Mail or that it finds in the Contacts app.
-If you’re connected to network servers — say at work or school — it also shows addresses found on those servers.
+If you’re connected to network servers — for example, at work or school — it also shows addresses found on those servers.

 Click an address field, then click the Add button that appears.
 Click a contact in the list, then click the email address.

 Send to group email addresses

-If you use groups in the Contacts app — say for a book club or cycling team — you can send messages to your groups.
+If you use lists in the Contacts app — for example, for a book club or cycling team — you can send messages to a group.

-In an address field (such as To or Cc) of your message, type a group name.
+In an address field (such as To or Cc) of your message, type a list name.

 If you decide you want to use individual contacts instead of the group — maybe you want to omit a few people — click the arrow next to the group name, then choose Expand Group.

-Tip: If someone in a group has multiple email addresses, you can choose which one to always use when you email the group.
+Tip: If someone in a list has multiple email addresses, you can choose which one to always use when you email the group.
 See Edit the distribution list for lists and Smart Lists.

 Hide email addresses using Bcc

 In the Mail app on your Mac, make sure the Bcc (Blind carbon copy) field is shown in the message window.

-If you don’t see the field, click the Header Fields button in the toolbar of the message window, then choose Bcc Address Field.
+If the field isn’t listed, click the Header Fields button in the toolbar of the message window, then choose Bcc Address Field.